hypertrace/hypertrace-samples/README.md

 ### Created by: [Google cloud platform](https://github.com/GoogleCloudPlatform/microservices-demo)

 ### Learning objectives:
+- How to create polyglot microservices app?
+- Unerstanding patterns and complexity of polyglot app.
+- Learn to create production-ready deployments.
-- How to deploy your application on Kubernetes (both locally on "Docker for Desktop", as well as on the cloud with GKE).
+- Learn to deploy your application on Kubernetes (both locally on "Docker for Desktop", as well as on the cloud with GKE).
-- what is gRPC and How to use gRPC?
-Microservices use a high volume of gRPC calls to communicate to each other.
-- How to get your application to work with istio service mesh.
-- What is distributed tracing?
-Most services in this application are instrumented using OpenCensus trace interceptors for gRPC/HTTP so you can learn about tracing as well.
+- Learn to troubleshoot the app for issues.
-- How to use APM?
+- Learn to use APM
-- How to deploy application to Kubernetes with a single command using Skaffold.
-- You will also learn about Synthetic Load Generation as the application demo comes with a background job that creates realistic usage patterns on the website using Locust load generator.

 ### Introduction